FOREX-Dollar slips against euro on ECB comments, rising Bund yields

 NEW YORK, June 3 (Reuters) - The U.S. dollar hit its lowest against the euro in over two weeks on Wednesday after the European Central Bank kept monetary policy steady despite recent market volatility and Bund yields extended their rise.

-Draghi and the ECB’s statements came after data Tuesday showed a rise in euro-zone inflation in May.
+“The ECB’s not currently considering trying to increase monetary policy stimulus.
+They’re not worried about volatility,” said Brian Daingerfield, currency strategist at the Royal Bank of Scotland in Stamford, Connecticut.

-“Draghi’s comments reaffirmed that the euro zone data was moving in the right direction,” said Eric Viloria, currency strategist at Wells Fargo Securities in New York.
+The ECB’s 1-trillion euro stimulus program typically has a weakening effect on the euro.
+The euro has notched gains in the past two sessions, however, by tracking a rise in Bund yields.
+Benchmark 10-year Bund yields hit 0.89 percent Wednesday, their highest since October 2014.

-The euro has also notched gains in the past two sessions by tracking a rise in Bund yields.
-Benchmark 10-year Bund yields hit 0.89 percent Wednesday, their highest since October 2014 .
+Analysts said the initial rise in Bund yields came after data on Tuesday showed a rise in euro-zone inflation in May.
+The rise in Bund yields has triggered greater demand for European assets, thus fuelling the euro’s gains, said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-The euro was last up 1.07 percent against the dollar at $1.12695 after hitting a more than two-week high of $1.12855, after posting its second biggest daily gain since October 2011 on Tuesday.
+The euro was last up 0.9 percent against the dollar at $1.12500, hovering near a more than two-week high of $1.12725, after posting its second biggest daily gain since October 2011 on Tuesday.

 Comments from Federal Reserve board member Lael Brainard that the U.S. economy’s recent poor performance might be more than transitory also weighed on the dollar on Tuesday.

-“Anyone would agree that the U.S. economy is not running at full steam,” said Axel Merk, president and chief investment officer of Palo Alto, California-based Merk Investments.
+“It may kind of fan some fears that the Spring recovery is not materializing,” said Commonwealth’s Esiner.
+“That could ultimately postpone any move by the Fed,” he said, referring to a Federal Reserve rate hike, which is expected to boost the dollar by driving investment flows into the United States.

-The dollar index was last down 0.51 percent at 95.342 .
-(Additional reporting by Anirban Nag in London; editing by Jeffrey Benkoe and Diane Craft)
+The dollar index was last down 0.42 percent at 95.421 .
+(Additional reporting by Anirban Nag in London; Editing by Jeffrey Benkoe)